alexeyvax/form-validation-constructor/README.md

 # form-validation-constructor

-The simple library-constructor for validation form on the client side.
+The simple library-constructor use for validation form on the client side.

-Constructor is based on a "strategy" pattern.
-That makes it possible to substitution checks necessary to fit the input fields.
+Constructor was based on a "strategy" pattern.
+The Constructor can add your personal check form.

-form-validation-constructor to complement native browser's validation its custom checks and to replace them.
+form-validation-constructor complement native browser's validation or replace them his custom checks.

-In the section [how to add a custom check](#add-custom-ckeck), you can see an example add your own inspection to check items.
+On the section [how to add a custom check](#add-custom-ckeck), you can see an example which add your own inspection to the list of checks.

 [Russian version README](https://github.com/alexeyvax/form-validation-constructor/blob/master/README_RU.md)